 We have already discussed FCFS Scheduling of processes with same arrival time.
-In this post, scenario when processes have different arrival times are discussed.
-Given n processes with their burst times and arrival times, the task is to find average waiting time and average turn around time using FCFS scheduling algorithm.
+In this post, scenarios, when processes have different arrival times, are discussed.
+Given n processes with their burst times and arrival times, the task is to find average waiting time and an average turn around time using FCFS scheduling algorithm.

 FIFO simply queues processes in the order they arrive in the ready queue.
 Here, the process that comes first will be executed first and next process will start only after the previous gets fully executed.

-- Completion Time: Time at which process completes its execution.
+- Completion Time: Time at which the process completes its execution.

 - Turn Around Time: Time Difference between completion time and arrival time.
 Turn Around Time = Completion Time – Arrival Time

 - Waiting Time(W.T): Time Difference between turn around time and burst time.

 Waiting Time = Turn Around Time – Burst Time.

 Process Wait Time : Service Time - Arrival Time P0 0 - 0 = 0 P1 5 - 1 = 4 P2 8 - 2 = 6 P3 16 - 3 = 13 Average Wait Time: (0 + 4 + 6 + 13) / 4 = 5.75

 Service Time: Service time means amount of time after which a process can start execution.
 It is summation of burst time of previous processes (Processes that came before)

 Changes in code as compare to code of FCFS with same arrival time: